These four guidelines for follow-up calls will help you engage in a more natural conversation that will put both you and your clients at ease

 Of course, there are always those instances where you’re following up on a lead or a referral, and it is appropriate to offer your services.
 Don’t throw this equation out the window.
 Just adapt your intent to something like, “I’m calling to see if there were any questions I could answer for you,” and you might find that your recipient opens up more easily.

 While each follow-up is unique (call it the art of conversation), there is a solution that will work in any follow-up situation.
-This four-step formula will guide your conversation for a more natural, win-win solution to client follow-up calls:
+These four guidelines will help you engage in a more natural conversation that will put both you and your clients at ease.

 This may be the most challenging part of the follow-up call.
 If you tend to get nervous or a little stiff, try calling when you’re already in a good mood, like after a great client meeting or a closing.